aditimukerjee/Tableau-Dashboard-Alcohol-Dataset/README.md

 Data Set
-For this blog, I have used the makeover Mondays dataset — Alcohol Consumption by Country.
+I have used the makeover Mondays dataset — Alcohol Consumption by Country.
 The dataset contains ranks of countries and liters of pure alcohol consumed per capita.
 Link:https://data.world/makeovermonday/2019w26